MikePeralta27/MikePeralta27/README.md

 #### About me:
 I'm a QA Engineer from Dom.
-Rep. based on NJ, USA.
-I'm passionate about everything related with quality assurance, software testing and development, I'm a ISTQB Certified Tester.
+Rep. I'm passionate about everything related with quality assurance, software testing and development, I'm a ISTQB Certified Tester.
 I love to learning new things and having new challenges.

 #### Things that I'm currently working on: